Gary Crawford (politician)

-Gary Crawford (born July 15, 1960) is a Canadian politician.
-An Independent, he served as a Toronto City Councillor representing Scarborough Southwest from 2010 until his resignation in 2023.
-From 2003 to 2010, he served as the Toronto District School Board Trustee for Scarborough Southwest.
+Gary Crawford (born July 15, 1960) is a Canadian politician who was a member of Toronto City Council from 2010 to 2023.
+Crawford represented Ward 20 Scarborough Southwest and its predecessor, Ward 36.
+From 2003 to 2010, he served as the Toronto District School Board (TDSB) trustee for Scarborough Southwest.
+Crawford ran as an Ontario Progressive Conservative Party candidate in the 2007 and 2023 provincial elections.

 Political career

-Crawford was elected as a Toronto District School Board in 2003, representing Scarborough Southwest.
-During his seven-year tenure, he was variously appointed as Co-chair of the Board, Chair of Facilities Management, and Chair of Negotiations.
+Crawford was elected as a TDSB trustee in 2003, representing Scarborough Southwest.
+During his seven-year tenure, he was variously appointed as co-chair of the board, chair of facilities management, and chair of negotiations.
 Crawford, who was previously a professional artist and part-time musician, is an advocate for arts and culture and was involved in funding increases for the arts.

 Crawford ran as a candidate for the Progressive Conservative Party of Ontario during the 2007 Ontario general election, but was defeated by Liberal candidate Lorenzo Berardinetti.

 He was elected to the Toronto City Council in the 2010 municipal election to succeed Brian Ashton representing Scarborough Southwest, and was re-elected in 2014.
-As a city councillor, Crawford served as the Budget Chief from 2014–2023 and served on numerous committees including Budget, Planning and Growth, Economic Development, and the Executive Committee.
+As a city councillor, Crawford served as Mayor John Tory's budget chief from 2014 to 2023 and served on numerous committees including Budget, Planning and Growth, Economic Development, and the Executive Committee.

 Crawford resigned his seat as city councillor in 2023 to run as a candidate for the Progressive Conservative Party of Ontario in the Scarborough—Guildwood provincial by-election.
 He was defeated by Liberal candidate Andrea Hazell.

 In addition to his elected positions, Crawford has served on the boards of the East Metro Youth Centre, the Harbourfront Centre, the St. Lawrence Centre for the Performing Arts, the Toronto Centre for the Arts, the Toronto Arts Council, and as interim chair of the Sony Centre for the Performing Arts.
 He has also chaired the Mayor's Task Force on the Arts, the Theatres Working Group, and co-chaired the Film Board.